Air of Authority - A History of RAF Organisation

 RAF (Belgian) Training School

-This was formed on 13 October 1944 at Snailwell in No 28 Group.
-The recruit reception element moved to Bottisham on 9 June 1945 and it was transferred to Belgium on 15 March 1946.
+This was formed from the RAF (Belgian) Initial Training School on 13 October 1944 at Snailwell in No 28 Group with a pupil population of approximately 400.
+The recruit reception element moved to Bottisham on 9 June 1945 and it was transferred to Belgium on 18 April 1946.

 RAF Depot